 Our favorite tributes to nurses

-President Obama recognized the importance of nurses during an Internet town-hall meeting in March 2009, according to the Chicago Tribune.
-When his daughter Sasha was only three months old, she developed meningitis.
+When President Obama’s daughter, Sasha, was only three months old, she developed meningitis.
 Of course, she had to undergo the many tests involved in diagnosing the condition, and President Obama praised the nurses for the support they provided during that stressful time.
 The experience, he said, allowed him to see what nurses do and helped him understand that nurses need a voice in healthcare.

 Recording Artist “Country Joe” McDonald